-If you are doing construction work, pouring concrete countertops, or simply crafting something with cement, some of it may find its way onto your clothes and shoes, or worse, carpet and upholstery.
+If you are doing construction work, installing concrete floors, pouring concrete countertops, or simply crafting something with cement, some of it may find its way onto your clothes and shoes, or worse, carpet and upholstery.
 It's always a good idea to wear old clothes when working with cement and protect your best items by covering them with a tarp or plastic sheeting.
 Tackling the stains depends on whether you have dry cement dust or wet cement stains on fabric.

 How to Remove Cement or Concrete Stains from Washable Clothes

 For dry cement dust, avoid getting it wet!
 Use a firm-bristled clothes brush to brush away as much dust as possible from both sides of the fabric.
 Then, wash as usual.
 Use plenty of water and don't overcrowd the washer so that all of the dry cement will be flushed away.

 Cement is a lime-based product.
 You can use Lime-A-Way or CLR to remove the stains from fabric left by wet cement.
 BE AWARE: the products may cause color loss and fade fabrics.
 Use the products by applying a few drops to the stained area and then rubbing the stains while wearing protective gloves.
 Rinse immediately and repeat if necessary.